solarpx/ethers-abirpc/README.md

 ### ABI management

-ABIs inclusion occurs at compile time.
+ABI inclusion occurs at compile time.
 ABI files can be located anywhere on the system, and multiple ABIs can be initialized within the same `.rs` file.

 ```rust
 use ethers_abirpc::prelude::*;